Diocese of Bắc Ninh

 The diocese of Bac Ninh (Dioecesis Bacninhensis) is a Roman Catholic diocese of Vietnam.
-The bishop position is vacant since June 2006.

 The creation of the diocese in present form was declared November 24, 1960.

 The diocese covers an area of 12,227 km², and is a suffragan diocese of the Archdiocese of Hanoi.

 By 2004, the diocese of Bac Ninh had about 123,090 believers (1.8% of the population), 23 priests and 47 parishes.

 Queen of the Rosary Cathedral in Bac Ninh has been assigned as the Cathedral of the diocese.